Doctor dragged off plane had 'horrifying' experience: lawyer

 A lawsuit has not been filed yet, but Demetrio says one is coming down the pike.

-Dao, 69, on Wednesday signaled he's gearing up for a legal fight by filing an emergency "bill of discovery" against the carrier in Illinois State Court to preserve evidence in the case, including all surveillance videos and cockpit voice recordings.
+Dao, 69, signaled Wednesday that he's gearing up for a legal fight by filing an emergency "bill of discovery" against the carrier in Illinois State Court in order to preserve evidence in the case, including all surveillance videos and cockpit voice recordings.

+Dao's dismissal from United Express Flight 3411 occurred while he and his wife, also a doctor, waited to depart Chicago for their home state of Kentucky.
+They had been vacationing in California and had a layover in the Windy City, Dao Pepper said.

 Dao was one of the chosen — but he refused to deplane.
 Security officers with the Chicago Department of Aviation were called on board to physically yank him off the flight despite his protests.